Legal Wives: Cast and characters

-Production

-Legal Wives features a story of a Maranao Muslim royalty and his relationship with his three wives.
+Casting

 Actress Megan Young was initially hired for the role of Diane San Luis.
 In November 2020, Young left the series due to the production's lock-in filming.
-She was replaced by Andrea Torres.
+She was replaced by actress Andrea Torres.
+In May 2021, actress Cherie Gil left the series for personal reasons.

+Production

 Principal photography commenced on December 1, 2020.
-In May 2021, actress Cherie Gil left the series due to personal reasons.

 Ratings

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of Legal Wives earned an 11.9% rating.
-While the final episode scored a 15.7% rating.
+The final episode scored a 15.7% rating.